ehsankhoshkhoy/intercropping.pe/README.md

 This package is for intercropping between two species For example beans and sunflowers
 That has some function for doing indices.
-The input file for do that is a CSV file which has six columns .
+The input file for doing that is a CSV file which has six columns .
 Zab : Ratio of first species to second species.
 Zba : vice versa
 B : ratio